firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

   creation.
 The disk contents are _not_ explicitly flushed to their backing files.
 - The API calls exposing the snapshotting functionality have clear **Prerequisites** that describe the requirements on when/how they should be used.
+- The Firecracker microVM's MMDS config is included in the snapshot.
+However, the data store is not persisted across snapshots.
+- Configuration information for metrics and logs are not saved to the snapshot.
+  These need to be reconfigured on the restored microVM.

 ## Snapshot versioning